legobridge/starflight/README.md

 Your F-35 is not being directly attacked, but if you hit a bomber, the terrain, or the ocean, you lose.

+You win if the battleship survives for 2 minutes.

 ## Controls

 ### Controller (HIGHLY Recommended) (Xbox Key Names)